idaholab/moose/modules/doc/content/python/MooseDocs/extensions/ifelse.md

 !devel example id=if-not
                caption=Single "if not" statement, when the function returns `False` the content is displayed.
 !if function=!hasMooseApp('UnknownApp')
-The documentation does not contain 'UnkownApp' information.
+The documentation does not contain 'UnknownApp' information.

 The input to the "function" setting is expected to a function that is available within the modules loaded by the extension.
 The function must accept the `IfElseExtension` object as the